George Blake: Discovery and conviction

 In 1961, Blake fell under suspicion after revelations by Polish defector Michael Goleniewski and others.
-He was arrested when he arrived in London after being summoned from Lebanon, where he had been enrolled at the Middle East Centre for Arabic Studies (MECAS).
-Three days into his interrogation, Blake denied he was tortured or blackmailed by the North Koreans.
+He was arrested when he arrived in London after being summoned from Lebanon, where he had been enrolled at the Middle East Centre for Arab Studies (MECAS).
+Three days into his interrogation, Blake denied that he was tortured or blackmailed by the North Koreans.
 Without thinking about what he was saying, he stated that he had switched sides voluntarily.
 He then gave his MI6 interrogators a full confession.

-The maximum sentence for any one offence under section 1 of the Official Secrets Act 1911 is 14 years, but his activities were divided into five time periods charged as five offences and, in May 1961 after an in camera trial at the Old Bailey, he was sentenced to the maximum term of 14 years consecutively on each of three counts of spying for a potential enemy and 14 years concurrently on both the two remaining counts—a total of 42 years imprisonment—by the Lord Chief Justice, Lord Parker of Waddington.
+The maximum sentence for an offence under section 1 of the Official Secrets Act 1911 is 14 years, but his activities were divided into five time periods charged as five offences and in May 1961 after a trial at the Old Bailey in camera, he was sentenced to the maximum term of 14 years consecutively on each of three counts of spying for a potential enemy and 14 years concurrently on both the two remaining counts – a total of 42 years imprisonment – by the Lord Chief Justice, Lord Parker of Waddington.
 This sentence was reported by newspapers to represent one year for each of the agents who were killed when he betrayed them, although this is dubious.
 It was the longest non-life sentence ever handed down by a British court.